Marine Conservation Koh Tao

 If you are planning to visit Koh Tao and want to take any of our Marine Conservation Specialty courses, please get in touch and let us know your area of interest.

-We also offer our customers a range of Marine Conservation programs in our Scuba Diving Internships including the Divemaster and Diving Instructor Internships.
+We also offer our customers a range of Marine Conservation Internships in our Scuba Diving Internships including the Divemaster and Diving Instructor Internships.

 Our philosophy is quite simply education through training as part of all our diving courses.
 All our students can expect a better understanding of the Marine Ecosystem, how they can make a difference and have lots of fun in the process.